rafabelokurows/shiny_time_series_forecasting/README.md

 <!--## Screenshots
 <>![Example screenshot](./img/screenshot.png) -->
-## Setup
-.rds files contain data, .Rmd contains code for Shiny app

 ## Usage
+* .rds files contain data
+* .Rmd contains code for Shiny app

-Place .rds and .Rmd files within the same folder and run .Rmd once you have all packages installed.
+1. Place .rds and .Rmd files within the same folder
+2. Run .Rmd once you have all packages installed.

 ## Project Status
 _no longer being worked on_: on the to-do list for improvement